JuanjoSalvador/moc-twitter-sharing/README.md

 # moc-twitter-sharing
 ### Share #NowPlaying on Twitter from MOC Player

 I want to share the music I'm listening at the moment with MOC.
-But, MOC doesn't support Twitter sharing yet.
-So, I made this.
+But MOC doesn't support Twitter sharing yet.
+So I made this.

 ![moc-twitter-sharing image](http://i.imgur.com/JCQwILb.png)